Michaelszeng/Blog-/README.md

 ![mpc](https://user-images.githubusercontent.com/35478698/216149519-3244919d-5c9f-48d4-87aa-6a8051b813f6.gif)
 (so pretty :) (gif source: https://www.youtube.com/watch?v=XaD8Lngfkzk))

 One note is that this algorithm relies heavily on our model of the car (our prediction of the car's trajectory given certain control inputs).
-And the larger the horizon, the longer the trajectory our model has to predict, and the more room for error.
-This is why it's important to have an accurate model of the system first.
+And the larger the horizon, the better MPC is at adapting to unexpected conditions, but the error from our prediction model will also accumulate over this time.
+In addition, there is always a tradeoff to be made between accuracy of the model and complexity/time to compute.

+To actually come up with this prediction model, one common solution is to collect real-world data (say, using a real car) and create trendlines to find a relationship between the output and input variables of your MPC.
+Instead of creating trendlines, another way to find this relationship between otuput and input variables, is to cast it as another optimization problem--try to find the parameters of your prediction model that will minimize the difference between your model and the real-world data.

 Why is MPC good?
 Because it solves a different optimization problem every time step, it's not a linear controller; it adapts well to a variety of non-linear systems.
-It's quite powerful as long as the horizon is chosen well and the model of the system is very accurate.
+It's quite powerful as long as the horizon and cost function are chosen well, and the model of the system is very accurate.
 Finally, it the future into account, and will not be taken off guard by sudden changes in the environment.

+One significant downfall of MPC, however, is that it is very computationally heavy; normally this computation would be done online.